zuyouchen/225-final-proj/proposal.md

 To test Dijkstra’s, we can write test cases to assert the amount of total time it takes to traverse the graph via our expected best path.
 Furthermore, using game knowledge, we can evaluate if the algorithm traversed makes sense given our constraints.
 We can write test cases where we assert or require that the amount of time should equal.

-To test Floyd-Warshall, we can create a simple graph and run our Floyd-Warshall algorithm to check for correct paths.
-We can also use some smaller examples from our larger graph (ex: nodes that are one or two edges apart) and compare with manual best-paths.
+To test Floyd-Warshall, we can create a simple graph and run our Floyd-Warshall algorithm to check for correct path times.
+We can also use some smaller examples from our larger graph (ex: nodes that are one or two edges apart) and compare with manual best-path times.

 To test BFS, our algorithm must print out every single node in the correct order.